eremita-oficial/ComicRackCE-Black-Display/README.md

 To support the community, I am releasing the decompiled version as a Community Edition.
 Although commercial use can't be prevented, I discourage rebranding and selling it.
 Please keep expectations realistic; major overhauls, like rewriting the entire program or UI, aren't on the horizon.
 As a hobbyist programmer, I can handle most code but with time.
 If you're eager for a new feature, I encourage you to consider implementing it yourself—it's what makes this the Community Edition.

+---

+### 🌙 Black Display Edition by Eremita Oficial (Update: July 2025)

+This is a version focused on visual comfort.
+A key modification has been implemented to **change the comic display window's background to black**.
+This alteration aims to reduce eye strain, especially in dark environments or during extended reading sessions.
+Further improvements and adjustments focusing on usability and reader experience may be added over time.

+---

 New Features are listed [here](https://github.com/maforget/ComicRackCE/wiki/New-Features).
 The complete changelog is [here](https://raw.githubusercontent.com/maforget/ComicRackCE/master/ComicRack/Output/Changes.txt).

 ## Community Collaboration